RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 ## Use `Tab` to categorize tasks

-Suppose we want to archive task to distinguishing task whether or not done clearly.
-We can divide three tabs, all, activity, and done.
-In Ribir, `Tab` widget can help us complete this operation.
+Suppose we want to archive a task to distinguish from it being actually completed or it just becoming obsolete.
+Ribir provides tabs that we can use to easily distiguish between "all", "activity", and "done".

 ```rust
 // ...